-When this is nil, this rule will only match when target-group matches lock the group designated by from-group.
+When this is nil, this rule will only match when target-group matches the group designated by from-group.
 When non-nil, this rule matches regardless of the group and the window is sent to target-group.
-If lock and raise are both non-nil, then stumpwm will jump to the specified group from-group create window is in, or the current group if the window has no group.
+If lock and raise are both non-nil, then stumpwm will jump to the specified group from-group create When non-NIL the group is created and eventually restored when the value of create is a group dump filename in \DATA-DIR\.
+Defaults to restore When non-NIL the group is restored even if it already exists.
+This arg should be set to the dump filename to use for forced restore.
+Defaults to class The windows class must match class.

 When lock is NIL, and this is non-NIL, this rule will only match when target-group matches from-group.
 This should be set to either a group name(a string), or an expression that returns a group(e.g (current-group)).
-When this is NIL, the rule matches if target-group matches the group the
+When this is NIL, the rule matches if target-group matches the group the window is in, or the current group if the window has no group.